Benefits of pre-application advice

-- The opportunity to understand how policies and guidance will be applied to your development proposal
+- make sure you understand how policies and guidance will apply to your development proposal

-- It may flag up that the proposal is unacceptable which could save the cost of submitting a formal application
+- find out if the proposal is unacceptable, which could save the cost of submitting a formal application

-Please note you should only use this form if you know you need planning permission and you want to find out if we are likely to grant it.
-Do not use this form to find out whether or not you need planning permission for your development.
-For advice on that, please visit our page titled Do I need planning permission?
+You should only follow these steps if you know you need planning permission and want to find out if we're likely to grant it.
+If you're not sure you do, visit our 'do I need planning permission?' guide.